 Yes.
 He was trying to get a driver's license, which is ironic and sad.
 But he was also in a literacy class.
 You know, he is dead now, but they are alive.
 And we can't just tell his story.
 It's her story and her story that we need to tell.

-Edition: José Eduardo Bernardes
+Edited by: José Eduardo Bernardes